AloisSeckar/demos-java/JEPStatus.md

 ## NOTE

-This page is now **discontinued** as I am unable to provide reasonable pace of updates
+This page is now **discontinued** as I am unable to provide reasonable pace of updates.

+Check [The Java Version Almanac](https://javaalmanac.io/) project for up-to-date information about the state of Java language.

 ## Java 26